-Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Increase accessibility to public meetings for all sectors of the community including, persons with disabilities, by ensuring public meetings are in locations accessible to all persons. ▪ Ensure that public meetings and other planning processes are offered in more than one language. ▪ Make public announcements and information accessible and visible in a multitude of ways.
+Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Increase accessibility to public meetings for all sectors of the community, including persons with disabilities, by ensuring public meetings are in locations accessible to all persons and that physically impaired residents can be accommodated upon request.▪ Ensure that public meetings and other planning processes are offered in Spanish as requested.▪ Make public announcements and information accessible and visible in a multitude of ways.
 Timeframe: This program should be implemented on an ongoing basis through the remainder of the planning period.

-Program 2924: Community Placemaking Pilot Program
+Program 24 Community Placemaking Pilot Program